-One of Tokyo’s most iconic modern landmarks is the Tokyo Skytree, the symbolic tower and one of the most popular tourist attractions, located in Sumida ward near the traditional area of Asakusa.
-Upon completion in 2012, Tokyo Skytree with a height of 634m, was the tallest tallest structure in Japan and also officially recognized as the second tallest structure in the world, second only to the Burj Khalifa Tower in Dubai.
-The tower features two observation decks that give you the perfect panoramic view of one of the biggest city in the world.
-It surely will be a highlight of your travel looking at breathtaking night view, a distant view of Mt.
-Fuji in the daytime, or beautiful sunset from the two observation decks.
+One of Tokyo’s most iconic modern landmarks is the TOKYO SKYTREE (東京スカイツリー), the symbolic tower and one of the most popular tourist attractions, located in Sumida ward near the traditional area Asakusa.
+Upon completion in 2012 the TOKYO SKYTREE, with a height of 634m, was the tallest structure in Japan and also officially recognized as the tallest tower in the world.
+The tower features two observation decks that give you the perfect panoramic view of the biggest city in the world.
+It surely will be a highlight of your travel look at a breathtaking night view, a distant view of Mt.
+Fuji in the daytime, or beautiful sunset from either of the two observation decks.

-Besides offering stunning scenic views from its’ two observation decks, there are a number of shops and restaurants, and even an aquarium located in the tower, making it a fun activity for everyone.
-The landmark also serves as a television broadcasting tower.
-Here is the ultimate guide to Tokyo Skytree which helps you learn how to make the most of your time on the iconic tower!
+Besides the unparalleled scenic views from the two observation decks, there are a number of shops and restaurants that you can visit.
+There is even an aquarium located in the tower building, making a trip to TOKYO SKYTREE a fun activity for everyone, also on a rainy day!
+The tower isn’t just a cool landmark with a nice observation tower, it also serves as the main television broadcasting tower in Tokyo.
+Here is the ultimate guide to TOKYO SKYTREE to help you make the most of your time on the iconic tower!

 - What to do in the area

-- Where to take great pictures of Tokyo Skytree
+- Where to take the best pictures of TOKYO SKYTREE

-After completion, Tokyo Skytree took over Tokyo Towers’, another landmark in Tokyo, main function as a television broadcasting tower.
-Built in 1958, Tokyo Tower had served as the main broadcasting tower over decades, but with the transition from analog to digital television broadcasting, there were some concerns that Tokyo Tower wouldn’t function properly.
-It was expected that the tall buildings in the surrounding area of Tokyo Tower, could possibly cause a bad signal transmission.
-As a result, Japan decided to built a new tower that should be (much) taller than Tokyo Tower, at least 600 meters to secure the stable transmission of signal in the region.
+After completion, TOKYO SKYTREE took over the role of the main television broadcasting tower from Tokyo’s other iconic tower: Tokyo Tower.
+Built in 1958, Tokyo Tower had served as the main broadcasting tower for decades, but with the transition from analog to digital television broadcasting, there were some concerns that Tokyo Tower wouldn’t function properly.
+It was expected that the tall buildings near the tower would interfere with the signal transmission.
+As a result, Japan decided to build a new tower that should be (much) taller than Tokyo Tower, at least 600 meters to secure the stable transmission of signals in the region.

-Tokyo Skytree has some hidden fun facts to its name, for example the height of Tokyo Skytree, 634 meters, isn’t chosen at random.
+TOKYO SKYTREE has some hidden fun facts to its name, for example, the height of TOKYO SKYTREE, 634 meters, isn’t chosen at random.
 The number 634 can be read as musashi in Japanese, a historic name of the Tokyo Region.
-In addition, the colour white is a special colour called Skytree White.
-Skytree White is based on aijiro, the lightest shade of Japanese traditional indigo blue and represents the fusion of traditional Japanese beauty and neo-futuristic design
+In addition, the color white is a special color called Skytree White.
+Skytree White is based on aijiro, the lightest shade of Japanese traditional indigo blue, and represents the fusion of traditional Japanese beauty and neo-futuristic design

-Tokyo Skytree boasts two observation decks from which visitors can enjoy an amazing view from two different heights.
+TOKYO SKYTREE boasts two observation decks from which visitors can enjoy an amazing view from two different heights.
 The decks are open between 9am and 9pm with the last admission at 8pm and can be visited separately or combined.
-Each decks also offers different facilities.
+Each deck also offers different facilities.
 Here is some more detailed information about the features.